Roy-wonji/WeaveDI/docs/guide/scopes.md

 ### 3. Performance Optimization
 - Monitor memory usage in long-lived scopes
 - Use request scopes for short-lived operations
-- Clear unused scopes proactively
+- Proactively clear unused scopes

 ### 4. Error Handling
 - Use defer blocks to ensure cleanup
 - Handle scope transitions gracefully
-- Provide fallback behavior when scopes are not available
+- Provide fallback behavior when scopes unavailable

-> **Important**: If scope ID is not set, scope registration behaves as one-time creation (no caching).
+> **Important**: If scope ID is not set, scoped registrations will behave as one-time creations (no caching).
 This can lead to unexpected behavior where you expect caching but get new instances every time.

 ## See Also